 - What are the required application materials for an application to be considered complete?

 - Is a bachelor's degree required for admission?

 - Will I need to take the MCAT/GRE?

 - What is the deadline for applying?

 - How many letters of recommendation are required and who should write them?

-- Where do I send my letters of recommendation?
+- Where do I send my letters of recommendation and transcripts?